What is it?

 Siberian ginseng contains many chemicals that affect the brain, immune system, and certain hormones.
 It might also contain chemicals that have activity against some bacteria and viruses.

-Siberian ginseng is LIKELY SAFE for most adults when used short-term.
+Siberian ginseng is LIKELY SAFE for most adults when taken by mouth, short-term.
 While side effects are rare, some people can have drowsiness, changes in heart rhythm, sadness, anxiety, muscle spasms, and other side effects.
 In high doses, increased blood pressure might occur.

 Special precautions & warnings:

-Pregnancy and breast-feeding: Not enough is known about the use of Siberian ginseng during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking Siberian ginseng if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Heart conditions: Siberian ginseng can cause a pounding heart, irregular heartbeat, and high blood pressure.
 People who have heart disorders (e.g., “hardening of the arteries,” rheumatic heart disease, or history of heart attack) should use Siberian ginseng only under a healthcare provider’s supervision.